Towards Ultrahigh Dimensional Feature Selection for Big Data: Efficient Worst-Case Analysis

 \section{Efficient Worst-Case Analysis}

-The global convergence of FGM highly depends on whether or not the worst-case analysis in Algorithm \ref{Alg:cut_algo} can be exactly and globally solved.
-In the following, the worst-case analysis of diverse cases will be discussed.
+According to Theorem~\ref{thm:global}, the global convergence of Algorithm~{\ref{Alg:cut_algo}} is dependent \aje{on} the exact solution to the worst-case analysis.
+In the following, we detail the exact worst-case analysis for several feature selection tasks.